 Northbridge controls the data flow between processor, memory and video card.
 Southbridge is responsible for connecting & coordinating the data flow Input-output devices.
 Northbridge is much faster than Southbridge.

-So there the types and components of motherboard is explained.
-If you are looking to build your personal computer then having an understanding about the parts of motherboard will help you to build the best PC.
+So there the types and components of the motherboard are explained.
+If you are looking to build your personal computer then having an understanding of the parts of motherboard will help you to build the best PC.